1st Regiment Royal Horse Artillery: Second World War

 In 1939, 1 RHA was part of 51st (Highland) Infantry Division, and fought at Saint Valery.
 The regiment was captured after severe fighting, but some batteries managed to escape after the Battle of Dunkirk.
 The regiment reformed and was deployed to Northern Africa in late 1940, where it arrived with the Middle East Command in October 1940 and took a large part in Wavell's campaign which opened on 9 December 1940.
 The most notable actions were those during the Siege of Tobruk and all the batteries fought during the fierce fighting just before El Alamein and then the First and Second Battles of El Alamein itself.

-1 RHA then joined 10 Armd Division in Aleppo and spent the next year training all over Syria, Palestine and the Suez Canal Zone.
+1 RHA then joined 10 Armoured Division in Aleppo and spent the next year training all over Syria, Palestine and the Suez Canal Zone.
 1 RHA then landed in Italy from Palestine in May 1944 at Taranto, and were in action south of Rome on 15 May 1944 and thereafter played a full part in the remainder of the Italian Campaign and finished the war in Italy.

 Cold War

 The regiment saw service as follows: 1 RHA was stationed in Palestine after the Second World War, during the period of terrorist activity that led to the creation of the State of Israel.
-1 RHA returned to England as part of 6th Armoured Division at Salisbury Plain in 1951. in 1952 1 RHA moved to Münster in West Germany, where they remained until 1958 as part of the 20th Armoured Brigade of 6th Armoured Division.
+1 RHA returned to England as part of 6th Armoured Division at Westdown Camp in 1951. in 1952 1 RHA moved to Münster in West Germany, where they remained until 1958 as part of the 20th Armoured Brigade of 6th Armoured Division.
 In 1958, it moved to Hildesheim, where it was equipped with the M44 self-propelled howitzer.

 In 1965, RHA deployed to Aden with three batteries (each split into three independent two-gun sections), where they supported British battalions in the Radfan, and South Arabian battalions on the Yemeni border.
 On returning from the region, the regiment was based at Kirkee Barracks, Colchester Garrison and subsequently renamed as 1st Field Regiment Royal Horse Artillery, and its batteries also taking the new designation.
 The regiment was then equipped with the 105mm Pack Howitzer, and assigned to the 19th Infantry Brigade.

 Elements of 1 RHA were deployed on Operation Banner in November 1969.
 As part of support to support 3rd Infantry Brigade, units were deployed to Long Kesh and Belfast City Centre.
 After returning from Northern Ireland, the regiment was granted the Freedom of the City of Nottingham.
 In May 1970 they moved to Hobart Barracks in Detmold and equipped with the new Green Archer Radar and joined CRA, 4th Armoured Division in support of the 20th Armoured Brigade.